-Laundry rooms are also another type of special rooms where the washing machine and the dryers are present.
+Laundry rooms are also another type of special room where the washing machine and the dryers are present.
 It is specifically used to clean clothes.
 All laundry rooms will have a dryer vent which is a pipe that runs to the outside of the house for hot air from dryers to ventilate to.
-On the vacant properties that we deal with, it is a necessary that the dryer vents are capped and covered to prevent rodents from entering.
-Laundry rooms will also have washer hookups, which is basically a set of water line for cold and warm water for the washing machine.
+On the vacant properties that we deal with, it is a necessity that the dryer vents are capped and covered to prevent rodents from entering.
+Laundry rooms will also have washer hookups, which is basically a set of water lines for cold and warm water for the washing machine.
 Washer hookups always need to be capped as well to prevent leakage.

-Interior Walls, Ceilings and Floors:
+Interior Walls, Ceilings, and Floors: